OSINTer-Platform/OSINTer/README.md

 news site.

 ## The technical details
-So how does OSINTw function?
-There is a (admittedly quite primitive) flowchart included in this repo, but if that's not your coup of tea, then here a quick rundown of the inner functions of OSINTw.
+So how does OSINTer function?
+There is a (admittedly quite primitive) flowchart included in this repo, but if that's not your coup of tea, then here a quick rundown of the inner functions of OSINTer.

 First the script reads the profiles (which also acts as a list of news sites to scrape) and based on those scrapes the 10 most recent articles, either using